FogSecurity/.github/profile/README.md

 This tool checks AWS resources for hard to manage and monitor limits such as managed policy character size limits.
 Hitting character limits may result in suboptimal security practices such as using wildcards or removing proper scoping in IAM resources.
 This helps by reporting resources that are close to the limit so teams have adequate time to fix their IAM resources.
 Current support includes 14+ resources across Organizations, IAM, S3, Secrets Manaager, Lambda, Parameter Store including IAM managed policies, S3 bucket policies, RCPs, SCPs, Lambda Environment Variables, and more.

+Read more in our blog post here: https://www.fogsecurity.io/blog/aws-size-release
 Repository: [https://github.com/FogSecurity/aws-size](https://github.com/FogSecurity/aws-size)

 ### AWS Managed Keys Tracker